-- 1.1: No link to the LMS or instructions are given to help students access the course or its contents.
-Consider adding a direct course link. - 1.2: The purpose of the course is clearly and succinctly stated.
-The weekly breakdown of both inclass and on-your-own tasks clearly conveys the course structure. - 1.3: Etiquette expectations (sometimes called "netiquette") for online discussions, email, and other forms of communication should be covered.
-Examples include: - Be sensitive to the fact that there will be cultural and linguistic backgrounds, as well as different political and religious beliefs, plus other differences in general. - Use good taste when composing your responses in Discussion Forums.
+1.2: The purpose of the course is clearly and succinctly stated.
+The weekly breakdown of both inclass and on-your-own tasks clearly conveys the course structure.

+1.3: Etiquette expectations (sometimes called "netiquette") for online discussions, email, and other forms of communication should be covered.
+Examples include:

+- Be sensitive to the fact that there will be cultural and linguistic backgrounds, as well as different political and religious beliefs, plus other differences in general. - Use good taste when composing your responses in Discussion Forums.
 Swearing and profanity is also part of being sensitive to your classmates and should be avoided.
 Also consider that slang can be misunderstood or misinterpreted. - Don't use all capital letters when composing your responses as this is considered "shouting" on the Internet and is regarded as impolite or aggressive.
 It can also be stressful on the eye when trying to read your message. - Be respectful of your others' views and opinions.
 Avoid "flaming" (publicly attacking or insulting) them as this can cause hurt feelings and decrease the chances of getting all different types of points of view. - Be careful when using acronyms.
 If you use an acronym it is best to spell out its meaning first, then put the acronym in parentheses afterward, for example: Frequently Asked Questions (FAQs).
+After that you can use the acronym freely throughout your message.

+EMPORIA STATE

+INFORMATION TECHNOLOGY

+NIVERSI

-After that you can use the acronym freely throughout your message. - Use good grammar and spelling, and avoid using text messaging shortcuts.
+• Use good grammar and spelling, and avoid using text messaging shortcuts.

+Again, best practices for course design include an online component for F2F classes.
+Consider adding discussion threads for student interaction.

-1.4 : Course and institutional policies that students must follow are included.
+1.4: Course and institutional policies that students must follow are included.
 These include policies on absences, academic dishonesty, and grading.
 Consider adding a link to the policies on the institutional website.

+1.5: Minimum equipment requirements are not stated.
+Since this is a F2F class, it this rater assumes the technology in the classroom is adequate.
+Consider adding requirements to the syllabus to enhance student understanding of requirements, especially on homework assignments.

-1.5 : Equipment needed has been provided and is listed in the Enhancements attachment.
-1.6 : Prerequisites are listed.
-1.7 : Minimal skills for students entering the course are not listed.
+1.6: Prerequisites are listed.

+1.7: Minimal skills for students entering the course are not listed.
 However, skills are implied in the listed prerequisite courses.
 Consider listing the specific requisite skills.

-1.8 : No introduction for the instructor or link to an online introduction is given.
-1.9 : Nothing in the syllabus indicates explicitly that students are asked to introduce themselves.
+1.8: No introduction for the instructor or link to an online introduction is given.

+1.9: Nothing in the syllabus indicates explicitly that students are asked to introduce themselves.

+All courses should have an introduction for students.
+This can be informal or formal assessment, but an introduction should be included.
+Not only should students introduce themselves, the instructor should also introduce him/herself.
+This is a best practice for course design.
+Building communication and relationships from the first day of class is a way to strengthen retention efforts.

-B. Learning Objectives & Competencies (15 points total) 2.1 The course learning objectives, or course/program competencies, describe outcomes that are 3 3 measurable 2.2 The module/unit learning objectives or competencies describe outcomes that are measurable 3 2 and consistent with the course-level objectives or competencies.
-2.3 All learning objectives and competencies are stated clearly and written from the learner's 3 3 perspective.
-2.4 The relationship between learning objectives or competencies and course activities is clearly 3 2 stated.
+B. Learning Objectives & Competencies (15 points total) 2.1 The course learning objectives, or course/program competencies, describe outcomes that are measurable 2.2 The module/unit learning objectives or competencies describe outcomes that are measurable and consistent with the course-level objectives or competencies.
+2.3 All learning objectives and competencies are stated clearly and written from the learner's perspective.
+2.4 The relationship between learning objectives or competencies and course activities is clearly

+3 3 2.4 The relationship between learning objectives or competencies and course activities is clearly stated.
+3 3

 2.5 The learning objectives or competencies are suited to the level of the course.
-3 3 Total 1 3